CSUA/CSUA-Constitution/Constitution.markdown

 ## Article IV.
 Officers
 ### A. Types
-The organization shall have seven elected offices, named President, Industrial Relations, Technology , Secretary/Treasurer, Outreach, External Events, and Internal Events.
+The organization shall have five elected offices, named President, Industrial Relations, Technology, Secretary/Treasurer, and Events.

 ### B. Qualifications
 Only active members of the Computer Science Undergraduate Association as defined in Article III, Section A shall be allowed to run for and hold any of the aforementioned offices in the Computer Science Undergraduate Association.